“Achievement & Integration” SPEECH

 Our children are smarter than this!
 They are fully capable of reading 50K+ word count novels at this age.
 American Born Chinese took me less than one hour to read from cover to cover.

-JUST FOR CONTEXT, the tenth graders at my sons new private school, Concordia Academy High School, are reading books like Sophocles Antigone and Fahrenheit 451, then writing four page essays about unjust laws, rebellious armies, death by conviction, refused burials, consequences, arrogance, pride, power, forbidden books, and the depressive state of living in an alternate TV screen reality.
+JUST FOR CONTEXT, the tenth graders at my sons new private school, Concordia Academy High School, are reading books like Sophocles Antigone and Fahrenheit 451, then writing four page essays about unjust laws, rebellious armies, death by conviction, refused burial, consequences, arrogance, pride, power, forbidden books, and the depressive state of living in an alternate TV screen reality.

 "Speech"